BruvLio/web-module-project-HTTP/README.md

 #### Editing a Movie
 > *Let's start by walking through the process of adding the routing, component and service calls need for resource updating*

 * [ ] First, we need to be able to navigate to the edit movie component.
-In App.js, add in the `<EditMovieForm> `component to the supplied edit route.
+In App.js, add in the `<EditMovieForm> `component to the supplied edit route. - Done

 * [ ] Next, we need to grab the id being passed into the component through the url.
-Use the `useParams` hook to get the id value.
+Use the `useParams` hook to get the id value. - Done

 * [ ] We need to be able to load in the current movie's attributes into our local form state.
-When `EditMovieForm` mounts, retrieve our current id's movie from the api and save the data returned to local state.
+When `EditMovieForm` mounts, retrieve our current id's movie from the api and save the data returned to local state. - Done

 * [ ] At this point, nothing happens when the edit form is submitted.
-Add in the api call needed to update the server with our updated movie data.
+Add in the api call needed to update the server with our updated movie data. - Done

 * [ ] Don't forget to make sure that your server data and your local state are in sync!
-Make any changes the edit route needed to give the edit form access to App's `setMovies` method.
+Make any changes the edit route needed to give the edit form access to App's `setMovies` method. - Done

-* [ ] Now that we have access to `setMovies`, made sure the updated list of movies is saved to our global state.
+* [ ] Now that we have access to `setMovies`, made sure the updated list of movies is saved to our global state. - Done

-* [ ] Redirect the user to the currently edited movie's individual info page.
+* [ ] Redirect the user to the currently edited movie's individual info page. - Done

 #### Deleting a Movie
 > *You added in a CRUD feature!
 Good job!
 Now let's get deleted squared away...*

 * [ ] Identify the component that holds the "button" needed for deletion.
-Add an event handler to that button.
+Add an event handler to that button. -Done

 * [ ] Build an event handler that makes a request to delete the currently viewed movie.
-Observe what is returned from the request.
+Observe what is returned from the request. - Done

 * [ ] You will once again need to keep the server and state data in sync.
-In `App.js`, complete the `deleteMovie` method so that it receives an id, filters out any movie with that id and sets state to that resultant movie list.
+In `App.js`, complete the `deleteMovie` method so that it receives an id, filters out any movie with that id and sets state to that resultant movie list. - Done

-* [ ] Pass `deleteMovie` into the appropriate component.
+* [ ] Pass `deleteMovie` into the appropriate component. - Done

-* [ ] Run `deleteMovie` on the currently selected movie when your delete request is complete and redirect the user to the `/movies` route.
+* [ ] Run `deleteMovie` on the currently selected movie when your delete request is complete and redirect the user to the `/movies` route. - Done

 #### Adding a Movie
 > *Alright!
 You ready!
 Let's see you use the skills of the previous steps to build a crud function from start to finish.*